 If you decide to present a poster or give a talk, please follow the guidelines for talks and posters.

-On a JKI tour, staff from the JKI Quedlinburg will show you their current research in the labs and greenhouse chambers of the institutes ZG, SB, RS and WS.
+On a JKI tour, staff from the JKI Braunschweig will show you their current research in the labs and greenhouse chambers of the institutes AT, A, EP and G.

-There will also be plenty of opportunities to network and exchange ideas this year, e. g. during a city tour with the Quedlinburg’s night guard or during a dinner at the astronomical observatory in Quedlinburg.
+There will also be plenty of opportunities to network and exchange ideas this year, e. g. during our icebreaker, the warm-ups, several games, a city tour through Braunschweig, during a dinner at a favoured Braunschweig restaurant or while playing blacklight minigolf.
 Let us surprise you! :-)

 Please register to attend the YSM Conference!